-UMass Lowell as a Drug Free Campus
+UMass Lowell is a Drug Free Campus

 In addition, Congress has recently amended Title XII of the Higher Education Act of 1965 by adding a section pertaining to Drug Free Schools and Campuses.
 Under this new amendment, any institution receiving federal funds, including federal student loan programs, must have adopted and implemented guidelines to prevent the use of illegal drugs and alcohol by students and employees.

-It is therefore, the University's responsibility to ensure that every student/employee be aware of the Policies and Sanctions pertaining to Violations of the residential Drug Policies.
+It is therefore, the university's responsibility to ensure that every student/employee be aware of the Policies and Sanctions pertaining to Violations of the residential Drug Policies.

 Residential Drug Policy

-- A first time drug offense will result in a minimal sanction of a one week suspension from the halls and a referral to the University's Substance Education Program.
-A second drug offense will result in a minimal sanction of a two week suspension from the halls and a referral to the University's counseling center.
+- A first time drug offense will result in a minimal sanction of a one week suspension from the halls and a referral to the university's Substance Education Program.
+A second drug offense will result in a minimal sanction of a two week suspension from the halls and a referral to the university's counseling center.
 A third offense will result in a sanction of removal from housing.